rium9/mlangpy/README.md

 pip install lark-parser
 ```

-Install mlangpy:
+`mlangpy` currently resides on Test PyPi.
+Install it using the command:

 ```
-pip install mlangpy
+pip install --index-url https://test.pypi.org/simple --no-deps mlangpy
 ```

-`mlangpy` relies entirely on [Lark](https://github.com/lark-parser/lark "Lark parser") for its parsing facilities, so it's recommended that you familiarise yourself with the Lark parser.
+`mlangpy` relies heavily on the [Lark parser](https://github.com/lark-parser/lark "Lark parser") for its parsing facilities, so it's recommended that you familiarise yourself with it.
 ## Usages

 ### Validate Metalanguages